 Here's What You Do

 First...you have a beer.
 Let's make this recipe fun and easy by starting out in the right frame of mind.
-To do that, pop open a beer (some may prefer bourbon or even some classical music!) while you read the recipe all the way through.
+To do that, pop open a beer while you read the recipe all the way through.
 Lots of ingredients and lots of steps?
-It’s really a lot simpler than you imagine and some basic preparation will reduce the angst of tackling this classic.
-Some good mise en place will do you good, and it starts with that beer!
+It’s really a lot simpler than you imagine and basic preparation will reduce the angst of tackling this classic.
+Once you know what you need and what you will do with each ingredient, perform your mise en place and you'll be ready to go!

 Mise en place